miltonluke/Project3/README.md

   - [**Contact**](#contact)

 ## **Project Overview**
 The aim of our project is to look at the change in popularity of music genres across the years of 2015 to 2024.
-The data we will be working with is Spotify track streams We will be looking at the number of total streams a genre has on spotify.
+The data we will be working with is Spotify track streams.
+We will be looking at the number of total streams a genre has on spotify.
 To do this we will first divide the tracks into years they were released.
 We will then get the genre of each track within and divide the tracks into the genre they belong to.
 Finally we will add all the number of track streams within a given genre and year and compare those to other genres within the same year.

 ## **Features**